 Movement capability is a fundamental component of human health.
 Our cloud-based software leverages data from force plates to objectively understand how individuals move in an efficient, repeatable way.
-This information can help us understand how well prepared a person is for different types of activities, which individuals are at a heightened risk for injury, at what type of activities a person is likely to accel, and how individuals can improve their movement capability.
+This information can help us understand how well prepared a person is for different types of activities, which individuals are at a heightened risk for injury, at what type of activities a person is likely to excel, and how individuals can improve their movement capability.
 Each organization uses Sparta in a unique way to achieve their desired outcomes.

 - What does the Sparta Science software do?

 Individuals complete up to three unique assessments that provide objective data in a range of metrics.
 The software then leverages insights from our database of over a million scans to identify the individual’s potential risk for injury.
 Training recommendations are then provided based on that risk and the types of activities in which they engage.
 For a quick overview of the assessment process, check out this video.Learn More

 - What do the different assessments tell you?

 The balance and plank scans are used to measure an individual’s ability to statically stabilize on a single limb.
 These results can be used to screen for potential injury risk, identify limb asymmetries, and provide objective measures of progress throughout rehabilitation.

 The jump scan is used to characterize an individual’s dynamic movement strategy which relates to how they complete any force-requiring movement, such as jumping, walking, swimming, hitting, picking up a heavy box, etc. It is also used to identify potential risk of injury, to identify or classify individuals for a particular position or skill, and to assess individual readiness for activity.Learn More

 - How do you ensure your data is reliable?